Klingebeil/homepage/_portfolio/lab-report-kuenstliche-intelligenz.md

 ## Designing the report

-DThe layout was based on a simple underlying grid.
+The layout was based on a simple underlying grid.
 Images were also adapted to the grid and integrated using clipping masks.

 The layout was thus structured and consistent, but allowed for variable and varied layouts.